 Executive Director Celine Schein Das stands with musicians (left to right), Daibashish Gangopadhyay, Nilan Chaudhuri and Saneyee Purandare Bhattacharjee during the Chitresh Das Institute school portrait.

-Sree Sripathy joined India Currents as a photojournalist and CatchLight Local Fellow as part of CatchLight's California Local Visual Desk program in June 2022.
-Reach out with story ideas or comments at...
+Sree Sripathy joined India Currents as a staff photographer and CatchLight Local Fellow as part of CatchLight's California Local Visual Desk program in June 2022.
+Reach out with story ideas or comments...

 More by Sree Sripathy